-Dr. Gustavo Pinto is an assistant professor at the Federal University of Pará, Brazil.
+Dr. Gustavo Pinto is an assistant professor at the Federal University of Pará, Brazil and Senior Staff at Zup Innovation, a Brazilian tech company.
 Dr. Pinto holds a PhD in Software Engineering from the Informatics Center at the Federal University of Pernambuco, Brazil.
 He has very broad interests in Software Engineering, including Open Source Software (communities and contributors), Human Aspects of Software Engineering, Empirical Software Engineering, and Mining Software Repositories techniques.
-As a young researcher, he has published over 90 research papers, some of them in the most important venues in his field (e.g., ICSE, ASE, EMSE, etc).
-He has won seven international research and service awards including one ACM SIGSOFT Distinguished Paper award in ICSE 2021.
-His research was cited over 1,500 times.
-He is a CNPq researcher (level 2), a scholarship only provided to exceptional Brazilian researchers.
-Since 2020, he has been serving as a (co-)Editor-in-Chief of the Journal of Software Engineering Research and Development.
-He is also the co-host of the Frontiers in Software Engineering (in PT-BR), a podcast for disseminating software engineering research.
-He authored two short books (one for young researchers and another one explaining open source licensing, and their hidden problems).
+As a young researcher, he published over 100 research papers, some of them in the most important venues in his field (e.g., ICSE, ASE, CSCW, TSE, CACM, etc).
+He won several international research and service awards, including the MSR Ric Holt Early Career Achievement Award, in 2022, one ACM SIGSOFT Distinguished Paper award in ICSE 2021, and one JSS Paper of the Year in 2019.
+He writes regularly at his ML4SE newsletter.

 - His work o DevOps adoption was named the paper of the year (over 1,200 submissions) by the staff of the Journal of Systems and Software.

 - His research on great maintainers received the ACM SIGSOFT Distinguished Paper Award at ICSE 2021 (the premier software engineering conference).

 - His work on energy-aware developers is the most cited Brazilian software engineering paper indexed by CSIndexBR, during the 2013–2018 time window.